compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * mi- def bragged too much
 * read time aggregation, going to go home and build tools, b
 * "this is not a sales pitch, this is a cry for help" build better monitoring tools
-* Nines dont matter if users arent happy
+* Nines don't matter if users arent happy
 * "thik about the natioal electric grid. you're not going to bring up a stging copy of that. most of the time Ive spent in staging has beenw asted. it drifts"
 * "im the proud author of our capture and replay software, for yesterdays traffic, cant predict tomorrows traffic,"
 * tooling for production in a place where people are underinvesting.